theQRL/theqrl.org/_docs/mining/linux.md

 in the future.
 Recommend a few hundred gig HDD/SSD to sync the chain on long term to be safe.

-I do not expect to make any profit running this server mining coins and I am simply using it for testing.
-You really want to run this on a multi-processor setup with a good amount of ram.
-Add a few GPU's and you will be making a decent return.

 * * *

 ### Install QRL